asadm/urduscript/README.md

 ### Contributing

 This is a open project and I am open to all ideas and improvements.
-I will update a contributing guide soon.
-For now you can create a new issue.
+See [this page](https://asadmemon.com/urduscript/contribute).